Review of top quark mass measurements in CMS: Introduction

 The focus of this review is on the measurements of \mt carried out by the CMS Collaboration, based on data collected during the LHC \Run1 at $\sqrts=7$ and 8\TeV in 2010--2012, and \Run2 at \sqrtseq{13} in 2015--2018.
 Since the initial top quark mass analyses performed at the Tevatron, experimental methods, theoretical calculations, and Monte Carlo (MC) models have evolved in sophistication and accuracy.
 Modern detector technologies, increased computing power, optimised reconstruction algorithms, and above all the higher centre-of-mass energies and integrated luminosities delivered by the LHC have allowed for the development of an array of novel top quark mass analyses, exploring new aspects of top quark phenomenology and reaching unprecedented levels of detail and precision.

 While all the results included in this review have been published before, it is the first time that a comprehensive overview is presented by the CMS Collaboration, detailing and contrasting the leading approaches and discussing aspects of the theoretical interpretation of the results.
 To illustrate the broadness of the top mass measurement program of CMS, the summary of the relevant publications to date is given in Table~\ref{tab:all_measurements}, with the details to be discussed in the course of the review.
-These investigations have been classified as either direct measurements or indirect extractions of the Lagrangian mass of the top quark, defined in a particular renormalisation scheme.
+These investigations have been traditionally classified as either \textit{direct} or \textit{indirect} top quark mass extractions.
+For consistency with original works, the same classification is adopted in this review.